Top 9 Tips to Write Perfect Answers in CBSE Board Exam 2021

-Here we will take a look at some tips and strategies which will help you prepare and attempt your exams in the best possible way.
+Here we will take a look at some tips and strategies which will help you prepare and attempt your exam in the best possible way.

 1. Make right use of additional 15 minutes

 Almost all the school boards have introduced the concept of an additional 15 minutes time for the board examinations before students start writing their exams.
 This additional time is provided for students to read the questions properly and draft a plan in their mind about how they will solve the paper correctly without getting panicked.
 So, students must utilise these 15 minutes very carefully to make a strategy for writing their exam smoothly and correctly.

 2. Set the priority

 List out the questions which you are more confident about.
 There’s no need to write the answers in the same order as in the question paper.
 Firstly, write those answers which you know correctly.
 This will help you gain confidence and will also help you spare enough time to think about the answers to other questions which are a bit blur in your mind.

 3. Write a brief, to the point answers

 Read a question carefully and understand the sense of the question.
 Try to limit your answer to the requirement and avoid writing a whole paragraph explaining something that either does not need explaining, or that has not even been asked.
 Keep your answers left justified.

 For example: If you are asked a question “Define soil erosion”, then you are asked to write the definition of soil erosion not that its causes or effects which most of the students write in order to make their answer lengthier as they believe, ‘longer the answer the more it will score.’
 But it’s an absolute absurd as the examiner only look for valid explanations, but not the stories.